anjasi212/anjasi212/README.md

 ## 🧠 About Me

 I'm a Computer Science undergraduate who enjoys building meaningful tech.
 I’m passionate about solving real-world problems with code—be it through AI models, full-stack web applications, or automation tools.

-I love working on cutting-edge technologies in AI/ML, and also thrive when developing scalable front-end and back-end systems.

 > "Whether it's AI logic or UI magic — I'm all about making technology impactful, accessible, and exciting."

 ---